DATA PROTECTION PRIVACY STATEMENT

 (vii) All leisure equipment should be secured / locked in situ;

-(viii) There is a bike shed for cycles as well as cycle racks;
+(viii) There is a covered, secure bike area for cycles as well as cycle racks;

 (ix) Cyclists should securely fit their own lock/padlock and all removable items should be stored in their room.
-No cycling shoes to be worn within any inside area of the building, and under no circumstance should bicycles be stored in rooms.
+No cycling shoes to be worn within any inside area of the building, and under no circumstance should bicycles be stored in corridor or bedrooms.

 (x) Argyll Backpackers does not accept responsibility for loss or damage to vehicles, motor cycles or cycles within the Hostel grounds and these are left at the premises wholly at the owner’s risk.

 g.
-The self-catering kitchen comprises of 3 individual areas, which can be separated to enable 2x ‘Unit’ requirements; each with it’s own double hob, kettle, toaster and sink, microwaves, mini oven/grills.
-Each room has it’s own lockable cupboard with crockery, cutlery & glasses.
-The 2x ‘Outside Rooms’ also have kettle/mugs, cool-box & microwave in each, but no crockery/cutlery (please bring your own).
+The self-catering kitchen comprises of 3 individual areas, (which can be separated to enable 2x ‘Unit’ if/when required).
+Each area has it’s own double hob, kettle, toaster & sink.
+A tower unit holds an array of microwaves, mini oven/grills.
+Each room has it’s own lockable cupboard with crockery, cutlery, glasses & teatowel.
+Other than during any 'sole use', or 'private unit' bookings within the main Hostel, the 2x ‘Outside Bunk Rooms’ can have access to the main Hostel 'common-areas', but they also have kettle/mugs, cool-box & microwave in each (but no crockery/cutlery, please bring your own).

 The use of illegal drugs is strictly prohibited in and around the Hostel grounds at any time.
 If the Warden suspects that a person is in possession of illegal drugs, the police will be asked to attend.

 j.
-Guests are permitted to bring/consume their own alcohol, but should drink and behave responsibly, to take account of other guests.
+We want you to be able to enjoy a relaxing time, and as our nearest pub is 2 miles away, guests are permitted to bring/consume their own alcohol, but should drink and behave responsibly to take account of all other guests.
 Guests under 18 will not be permitted to drink alcohol on the premises and proof of age may be required.

 k.
 The use of candles and camping stoves, fireworks, paper lanterns and other hazardous items within the Hostel and grounds is strictly prohibited at all times.